James R. Young (Pennsylvania politician): Early life

+James R. Young was born in Philadelphia, Pennsylvania and attended Central High School until 1863.

+Civil War

-James R. Young was born in Philadelphia, Pennsylvania.
-He enlisted in the Union Army in June 1863 in the Thirty-second Regiment, Pennsylvania Volunteer Infantry.
+He enlisted in the Union Army in June 1863 in the Thirty-second Regiment, Pennsylvania Volunteer Infantry and served until 1865.

+Newspaper business

 He was one of the founders of the Philadelphia Evening Star in 1866.
 He attended all of the Republican National Conventions from 1864 through 1908.
 He served as chief of the Washington bureau of the New York Tribune from June 1866 to December 1870.

+Federal employee

 He was chief executive clerk of the United States Senate from December 1873 to March 1879 and again from December 1883 to April 1892.
 In between he was Chief Clerk of the Department of Justice from September 1882 to December 1883.

 United States House of Representatives

 He was elected in 1896 as a Republican to the 55th United States Congress.
 He was the Chairman of the United States House Committee on Expenditures in the War Department in the 57th United States Congress.
 He became superintendent of the Dead Letter Office of the Post Office Department from 1905 to 1913, and superintendent of the postal savings depository in Philadelphia until 1915.

+Death and burial

 He was a resident of Washington, D.C., until his death.
 He was interred at Glenwood Cemetery in Washington, D.C.